Blatko1/awesome-msdf/README.md

 Here are a few useful tips regarding MSDFs:

+- **IMPORTNANT:** Result of `screenPxRange()` function in *fragment* shaders must never be lower than 1.
+If it is lower than 2, there is a high probability that the anti-aliasing will fail.
+Also, if it is lower than 2, color can start spreading over the whole character quad and to fix it add a condition where shader gets **discarded** if the known *distance* is 0.

 - Do **not** use mipmaps.
 When text is minified mipmaps will break anti-aliasing.

 - **Supersampling** helps with anitaliasing but reduces performance and FPS.